Filter products

 What Are Kevlar Sleeves Used For?

-Understanding ANSI Cut Resistance Levels
+Understanding ANSI Levels

 • ANSI A2: Provides protection against low to medium cut hazards.
 This level is suitable for tasks where there is a risk of minor cuts and abrasions but not severe injuries.
 Typical environments might include light assembly work or handling small parts with sharp edges.